donkeyDocs/donkeyDocs.github.io/_/README.md

 ### Introduction to Cryptography

 Based on the textbook by Katz and Lindell.

-Internal [videos](https://umd0-my.sharepoint.com/:f:/g/personal/asarora_umd_edu/EvgdJWp_ABBHnoK8NQVRx80BtDugpRCEvnJrjG-ZgmbDdg?e=L2Af3Z) can be accessed with a password.
+After Chapter 3, I couldn't do proper lectures but the internal [videos](https://umd0-my.sharepoint.com/:f:/g/personal/asarora_umd_edu/EvgdJWp_ABBHnoK8NQVRx80BtDugpRCEvnJrjG-ZgmbDdg?e=L2Af3Z) where I make notes, can be accessed with a password.

 </summary>